jorisstrix/StrixNLUXUpgrades/README.md

 -   If the visitor is not logged in or has no orders, the element does not render (no empty box).
 -   In the cart, changing an item’s quantity to **0** removes it immediately (no manual refresh required).
 -   On the same row as the sorting options, the amount of products found on the listing are shown.
--   Everyrthing seen on the storefront is translatable by a (new) snippet.
+-   Everything seen on the storefront is translatable by a (new) snippet.

 ## Translations with default values